Assistive Listening Devices and Hearing Aid Accessories

 What Are Assistive Listening Devices?

-Assistive Listening Devices are made to enhance your hearing in specific ways, depending on the situation you are in.
-They are meant to help people who may find themselves in certain environments more frequently than most people and want to make sure they have the best possible hearing for those environments.
+Assistive listening devices are made to enhance your hearing in specific ways, depending on the situation you are in.
+They are meant to help people who may find themselves in certain challenging environments, and want to make sure they have the best possible hearing for those environments.
 Here are some of the more popular examples of assistive listening devices.

 FM Hearing System

-FM hearing systems help amplify sound in situations that have a lot of background noise.
-They look similar to regular hearing amplification devices, but help with your hearing in different environments.
+FM hearing devices brings the speaker closer to you in situations that have a lot of background noise.
+FM listening systems look similar to a regular hearing amplification device but help with your hearing in different environments.

-For example, they are great for students in class or adults at work conferences.
-You can place a small transmitter with a microphone close to the subject you want to hear better — such as a teacher or a podium with a speaker — while you wear a small FM receiver that sends the sound to your hearing aids.
+For example, they are ideal for students or adults at work conferences.
+You can place a small transmitter with a microphone close to the subject you want to hear better — like a teacher or a speaker at a podium — and you then wear a small FM receiver that sends the sound to your hearing aids.

 Amplified phones work by offering amplified sound for the ringer and phone volume, so it is easier to hear phone conversations more clearly.
-Unlike the hearing aid phone streamers mentioned above, these do not send the sound directly to your hearing aids.
-They simply amplify the sound from the phone itself, and work best for people with mild to moderate loss.
+These do not send the sound directly to your hearing aids.
+They amplify the sound from the phone itself, and work well for people with mild to medium loss.

 Amplified Alert Systems

-Even people with hearing aids will experience issues hearing various types of alerts if they aren’t wearing their hearing aids.
+Even people who have hearing aids may experience issues hearing various types of alerts if they aren’t wearing their hearing aids.
 This can be a bigger issue when they are sleeping.
-That’s why there are a few types of ALDs you can get with alert systems, so you do not miss them.
+That’s why there are a few types of ALDs you can get with amplified alert systems, so you do not miss the alerts.